paweljakubas/j-data-analysis/chapters/inverted-table.md

 └──────────┴───────┴─────┴───────┘
 ```
 We see that table was ordered by `date` column at first.
 Then within the same `date` value
-rows are ordered by `quote` value in ascending order.
+rows are ordered by `quote` value in ascending order (but in lexicographical sense!).
 As they are unique the ordering by the rest
 columns is omitted.

 We might want more fine-grained control over ordering.
 For example, we might request to